ivanbo97/VibeScanner/README.md

 # 2. class Trackpoint
      This class inherits class Extension and provides implementation of <trkpt> element from GPX 1.1 schema.
 It is used for describing a single geographical point and additional information about the mechanical influence imposed on the device before reaching the next point.

+# 3. class Track
+     This class corresponds to the <trk> element from GPX 1.1 schema and stores the geographic points of the route.
+It has a memeber - ArrayList of Trackpoints.
+     Thus the order in which different locations occured is preserved because it is important for afterwards visualisation of the track.

+# 4. class GPX

+    This class has memebers String version, String creator which correspond to the <gpx> element attributes.
+In the current app version a single <gpx> element can have only one <trk> child element.

+# 5. class AccelData

+ The main purpose of this class is to encapsulate values registred by accelerometer during a single sensor event.
+The time of event handling is also stored because it is of importance when we start processing accumulated data. (further explanation about that can be found in the description of class AccelAndRotRunnable).

+# 6. class OrientationData

+It encapsulates data about the device orientation in space and the time of event handling.

+# 7. class AccelerationListener

+This class provides implementation of the callback methods which handle events registered by the device accelerometer.
+The main purpose is to obtain event values, filter out insignificant data and temporary store values in objects of class AccelData.
+It is important to mention that there is a sperate thread which executes the methods of this class.

+# 8. class RotationListener

+It encapsulates ArrayList of references to objects of class OrientationData and implements callback methods for handling events registered by Rotation Vector
+Sensor.
+The values obtained by this synthetic sensor are elements from rotation vector which correspond to sin(θ/2)  (θ – rotation angle).
+The direct visualisation of this values can not give clarity about the device orientation in space.
+We have to convert the values to rotation matrix and after that obtain the orientation which represents three values - rotation around x,y and z-axis.
+Not every single rotation event is stored.
+There is a filter which evaluates the difference in rotation angle compared to the previous event.
+The methods of this class are also executed by a seperate thread.
+Thus rotation events can be handled without missing acceleration and location events.

+# 9. class AccelAndRotRunnable

+This class provides functionality related to processing of acceleration data accumulated between two locations.
+We should take into consideration the fact that the distance between two points is not fixed and can vary from 10m to 100m or more depending on the strength of the GPS signal.
+If we directly calculate the arithmetic mean of the registered acceleration event values for greater distances, we will miss information about how the acceleration develops in time.
+The better approach would be to seperate this distance into small segments of the same size and calculate the arithmetic mean of acceleration in every single segment.
+After this processing, the accumulated information can be formated and stored in a gpx file.
+This whole work is done by a sperate thread, which makes the operations related to registering data from sensors sepearte from data processing.